AndreaLeonor/opensource_course/README.md

 **NetCDF data**

-Data present on the Dropbox folder are about global sea nutrients Data are downloaded from ftp and they have this format
+Data present on the Dropbox folder ( `Dropbox/Gloria/Ecuador_Course` )are about global sea nutrients Data are downloaded from ftp and they have this format

   `mercatorbiomer4v1r1_glo_mean_{valid date}_R{bul date}.nc`